Ventilation for Corrosive Environments

-Fiberglass (FRP) – FRP fans and blowers are utilized for general/process ventilations where corrosive environments exist in unforgiving fumes or vapors.
-Material makeup of FRP fans typically provides tremendous efficiency in most all environments.
-The material composition of FRP fans offers strength at extremely low temperatures and the ability to withstand temperatures up to 250⁰ F. Hartzell FRP Fans (LINK) have a unique one-piece design resin molded wheel and fiberglass components in the airstream provide fans with extreme durability, higher strength-to-weight ratio, and a lighter product compared to metal fans.
+Fiberglass (FRP) – FRP fans and blowers are utilized for general/process ventilation where corrosive environments contain unforgiving fumes or vapors.
+The material makeup of FRP fans typically provides tremendous efficiency in these environments.
+The material composition of FRP fans offers strength at extremely low temperatures and the ability to withstand temperatures up to 250⁰ F. Hartzell Air Movement FRP Fans have a unique one-piece design resin molded wheel and fiberglass components in the airstream provide fans with extreme durability, higher strength-to-weight ratio, and a lighter product compared to metal fans.
 They offer important options of additional abrasive/erosion resistant coatings, H-Cor extra corrosion synthetic surface veil, and electrical grounding.

-- Wastewater Treatment Plants and Hydrogen Sulfide (H₂S) – Due to the extremely aggressive nature of wastewater and the chemicals used to treat it, many of the byproducts released into the air through wastewater treatment attack metallic components.
-The primary gas to be concerned about is Hydrogen sulfide (in addition to mercaptans and amines) and is found in the sludge drying room, lift stations, grit chambers, and FRP is the material of choice for most fans and blowers in these facilities.
+- Wastewater Treatment Plants and Hydrogen Sulfide (H₂S) – Due to the extremely aggressive nature of wastewater and the chemicals used to treat it, many of the by-products released into the air through wastewater treatment, attack metallic components.
+The primary gas to be concerned about is Hydrogen sulfide (in addition to mercaptans and amines) and is found in the sludge drying room, lift stations, grit chambers, and FRP is the material of choice for most fans and blowers in these areas.

-- Chemical Plants – Typically, chemical processes generate corrosive gases which result in corrosive issues.
+- Chemical Plants – Many chemical processes generate corrosive gases which result in corrosive issues.
 These corrosive materials can range from gases/vapors to solids and often disperse into the air during processing.
-Careful selection of construction materials is undertaken after a complete understanding of the constituents in the airstream or ambient environment.
+A careful selection of construction materials is undertaken after a complete understanding of the constituents in the airstream or ambient environment.

-- Pulp & Paper and Chlorine (Cl) – There are production steps within this industry, including pulping, pressing and bleaching, that create an opening for a highly corrosive environment.
-We know the predominate corrosive gases in this industry are Chlorine and Chlorine Dioxide with equipment selection designed to handle these at a minimum.
+- Pulp & Paper and Chlorine (Cl) – There are production steps within this industry, including pulping, pressing, and bleaching, that create an opening for a highly corrosive environment.
+We know the predominant corrosive gases in this industry are Chlorine and Chlorine Dioxide with equipment selection designed to handle these at a minimum.